-Eric Mourlot, the owner of Galerie Mourlot and Mourlot Editions, will discuss the history behind Galerie Mourlot as well as its groundbreaking collaborations with some of the most influential artists of the 20th century.
+Eric Mourlot, the owner of Galerie Mourlot and Mourlot Editions, in a conversation with Pepe Karmel, Professor of Art History at NYU, will discuss the fascinating French Galerie Mourlot’s history as well as its groundbreaking collaborations with some of the most influential artists of the 20th century.

 Having taken over the family print shop in 1920 Fernand Mourlot, Eric’s grandfather, fostered a resurgence of lithography, revealing it as a new avenue for expression and a new realm of possibilities for the likes of Pablo Picasso, Henri Matisse, Marc Chagall, Joan Miró, Georges Braque, Fernand Léger, and Alberto Giacometti, among others.
 This legacy was continued by his son Jacques Mourlot, Eric’s father, who expanded the Galerie to New York, collaborating with artists such as Claes Oldenburg, Roy Lichtenstein, Ellsworth Kelly, and Lee Krasner.